-Being sanctuary to many indigenous plants and animals who call Pt.
-Reyes their home, it is but natural that this area is heavily restricted to visitors with pets since dogs are viewed as natural predators by many species.
+Being sanctuary to many indigenous plants and animals who call Point Reyes their home, it is but natural that this area is heavily restricted to visitors with pets since dogs are viewed as natural predators by many species.
 Plus it is never a good idea to venture into a cattle ranch, with protective mother cows, with a dog.
-As a result, almost all the trails and beaches are off limits to dogs barring a few.
+As a result, almost all the trails and beaches at Point Reyes are off limits to dogs barring a few.
 For more information and how to access them, read the excellent info page on pets at Pt.
 Reyes, here.
 I have always wanted to visit this part of the Bay Area due to its pristine beauty and despite most parts being off-limits owing to bringing a pet (no complaining here, I completely understand and support the conservation laws sanctioned by our beautiful state), we drove up to Tomales Bay to enjoy nature’s beauty with Babu and made it a point to visit Kehoe beach.

-We walked down the trail all the way to the breathtakingly beautiful beach which was pretty empty at that time of the day (late afternoon).
+We walked down the trail all the way to the breathtakingly beautiful Kehoe beach which was pretty empty at that time of the day (late afternoon).
 The waves were strong and noisy as they repeatedly hurled themselves on the big, black rocks scattered on the sandy shores.
 The shoreline, far away, seemed to be enveloped by a mist due to the incessant crashing of the waves.
 Babu was on leash at the beach most of the times, till we found a rock to rest on and take in the salty air.
-We left just before sundown, as the hunger pangs crept in and said adieu to Kehoe Beach, with a promise of returning soon.
+We left just before sundown, as the hunger pangs crept in and said adieu to Kehoe Beach Point Reyes, with a promise of returning soon.
 One more gem of a place to take your best friend to at Point Reyes, do not give Kehoe beach and trail a miss!

 Like this post?
 Pin it here